-Following a structured feature implementation process can help your projects run smoother, improve estimate accuracy, enable better client communication, and ultimately result in higher-quality outcomes.
+Following this structured feature implementation process allows projects to run more smoothly, improves estimate accuracy, sets clearer client expectations, and ultimately leads to higher-quality outcomes—efficiently and effectively.

 Initiating the Process